-The castle set from Camelot was recycled and used as the lamasery.
-This was the first motion picture that Columbia Pictures filmed after it moved onto the Warner Bros.
-Studio Lot in 1972, creating The Burbank Studios to facilitate both production companies.
-For "Lost Horizon's" mythical setting of Shangri-La, the medieval turrets of the Camelot castle on the studio's main back-lot were removed and replaced with Tibetan gables to simulate Himalayan Buddhist monasteries.
-Most of the lower levels of the castle remained intact, and the courtyard was replaced with layered steppes and fountains.
-This set remained on the studio's back-lot for several years before it was torn down to make way for a new office building, and it can be seen in many episodes of "Kung Fu," in which it was often used as an exterior set.
+This movie was the first one Columbia Pictures filmed after it moved onto the Warner Bros. studio lot in 1972, creating The Burbank Studios to facilitate both production companies.
+The castle set from Camelot (1967) was recycled as Shangri-La.
+The medieval turrets were removed and replaced with Tibetan gables to simulate Himalayan Buddhist monasteries.
+Most of the castle's lower levels remained intact, and the courtyard was replaced with layered steppes and fountains.
+The set remained on the studio's back lot for several years before it was torn down to make way for a new office building.

-Michael York has said that despite Ross Hunter's reputation for lush productions, York actually found the decor rather tacky.
-Since the lamasery scenes were filmed in Burbank during a hot summer, he began to call the location "Shangri-La in the Smog".
+Michael York has said that despite Ross Hunter's reputation for lush productions, York found the decor tacky.
+The lamasery scenes were filmed in Burbank during a hot summer, and York began to call the location "Shangri-La in the Smog".

 Professional vocalists Jerry Whitman and Diana Lee provided the singing voices for Peter Finch and Liv Ullmann, respectively.
-The married twosome also sang on the Disneyland Records release "The World Is A Circle", which featured a handful of songs from "Lost Horizon" as well as other show tunes.
+They also sang on the Disneyland Records release "The World Is A Circle", which featured a handful of songs from this film, plus other show tunes.

-Touring back-up singer and session-vocalist Jerry Whitman, who provided the singing voice for Peter Finch, was under obligation not to reveal his vocal participation.
-"They didn't want me capitalizing on it or putting out a press release," Whitman now says.
+Touring back-up singer and session vocalist Jerry Whitman was contractually obligated not to reveal his vocal participation.
+"They didn't want me capitalizing on it or putting out a press release," Whitman said.
 "But the movie turned out to be such a bomb, I don't think anyone would care if I talk about it now."